motley197/brian/README.md

 This repo is somewhere to drop all our links, documents and ideas - maybe some code as well!

-The repo is named after the "Great Brians of Britain" in no particular order, Brian of Nazareth, Brian Blessed, Brian May and Brian the Snail
+# Why Brian?

+Well, consider this is a homage to four Great British Brian's:

+* Brian of Nazareth (Monty Python's Life of Brian)
+* Brian Blessed (for performances in Black Adder and for swearing)
+* Brian May (guitarist for Queen)
+* Brian the Snail (from the legendary, and somewhat surreal children's TV programme, "The Magic Roundabout").

+If Douglas Adams had a middle name of Brian, we would include him too, but he doesn't as far as I know.
+Maybe the next repository will be called Douglas.